longhoag/slm-ft-serving-frontend/docs/SETUP.md

 1. Click **"Deploy"**
 2. Wait for build to complete (usually 1-2 minutes)
-3. Once deployed, you'll get a URL like `https://slm-ft-serving-frontend.vercel.app`
+3. Once deployed, you'll get a URL like `https://medical-extraction.vercel.app` (custom project name change for cleaner address than the repo name: `slm-ft-serving-frontend`)

 ### 9.6 Verify Deployment